-MEd Professional Advancement Programs & Policies For Licensed/Certified Teachers & Other Education Professionals
+For Licensed/Certified Teachers & Other Education Professionals

-Renewal, Advancement, Special Topics
+Renewal, Advancement & Special Topics

-The academic programs outlined in this section are for experienced, fully credentialed educators who wish to advance or renew their careers by pursuing course work in their own professional interests, or who work in settings where educator licensure is not required.
-Educators in corporate and community settings also find their needs met by our programs.
+These academic programs are for experienced, fully credentialed educators who wish to advance or renew their careers by pursuing course work in their own professional interests, or who work in settings where educator licensure is not required.
+Educators in corporate and community settings may also find their needs met by a non-licensure program.

-These programs do not lead to educator licensure/certification.
+These programs do not lead to educator licensure.
 The School of Education cannot fill out "approved program/recommendation of teacher certification" forms that state education authorities may require, nor can the College "endorse" for educator licensure graduates of these programs.